-A: The better you seal your room from outside air getting in or heat getting out will speed up your treatment time and prevent bed bugs from escaping.
+A: The better you seal off your room from outside air getting in or heat getting out will speed up your treatment time and prevent bed bugs from escaping.
 The minimum prep we recommend is to cover your windows on the inside using plastic sheeting and blue painter’s tape.
 You should also cover all the AC/Heating vents with plastic and blue painter’s tape.
 The gap under the door should be sealed with blue painter’s tape.
 If the power cord does not fit under the door (it is a pretty thick cord) then use blue painters’ tape to seal the gap created by having to leave the door partially open.

 Also need to open drawers, loosen or remove contents so heat can penetrate inside.

 Hanging clothes in closets cannot be squeezed together or heat will not be able to penetrate.
 Space out or remove hanging clothes as needed to ensure good heat circulation and penetration.

 Do not treat bathrooms unless you have for certain seen bed bugs there.
 Bed bugs hate cold hard surfaces but in extreme cases might be forced to go there.
 If you think bed bugs are in your bathrooms remove the items that have the bed bugs into the room you are heat treating for bed bugs.
 Wax rings under toilets can melt if you attempt to heat treat the bathrooms.
 Melted wax rings can create leaking problems.